Roaster/Workout/README.md

 - Deploy Workout table to track only workouts and use that to select from 2/6/25
 - Add settings page
 - Remove workout from form
+- Dynamically add workouts and set from home page 2/9
+- Allow edits to be made to set names 2/9